algorandfoundation/algokit-utils-py/docs/source/capabilities/app-client.md

 * `transaction_id`: Transaction ID of failing transaction
 * `message`: The error message
 * `line_no`: The line number in the TEAL program that
+* `traces`: A list of Trace objects providing additional insights on simulation when debug mode is active.

 The function `trace()` will provide a formatted output of the surrounding TEAL where the error occurred.